John Portsmouth Football Club Westwood

 John Anthony Portsmouth Football Club Westwood (born 1963) is a notable football fan and supporter of Portsmouth (known as Pompey); his occupation is an antiquarian bookseller.
 He has featured in books, magazines, on TV and radio, and the National Portrait Gallery, London.

 Westwood's appearance has many Pompey-related features, some temporary and some permanent.
 Westwood has a mixed reception among Pompey Fans and has served bans for bad behaviour.

-In 2022, Westwood was interviewed by Nigel Farage on GB News and has been a guest on COPA90 show "The Football Virgin" hosted by Maya Jama.

 Background

 Born in Liss, Hampshire, Westwood started attending Pompey matches in 1976.
 As his commitment grew to the club, so too did his range of Portsmouth FC themed accessories.
 In 1989 he changed his name, by deed poll, from John Anthony Westwood to John Anthony Portsmouth Football Club Westwood and he is the most recognisable Portsmouth supporter.

 Appearance

-Westwood has 60 Pompey-related tattoos, the club crest shaved onto his head and 'PFC' engraved on his teeth.
+Westwood has sixty Pompey-related tattoos, the club crest shaved onto his head and "PFC" engraved on his teeth.
 He can be clearly heard ringing his handbell, to represent the "Pompey Chimes", almost continuously throughout Portsmouth matches.
-He wears a large stove pipe hat, a blue and white dreadlock wig, an L.E.D. sign showing Play Up Pompey, a badge that says Danger Stupid Person, and also uses a bugle.
+He wears a large stove pipe hat, a blue and white dreadlock wig, an LED sign showing Play Up Pompey, a badge that says Danger Stupid Person, and also uses a bugle.